Contents

 First, each paper is marked to provide a 'raw' score.
 This is the sum of your child's marks for correct answers.

 Next, each raw score is age-standardised based on your child's age in years and months at the time of taking the test.
-This is to ensure that younger children aren't disadvantaged.
+This is to ensure that younger children don't do worse because of their age.

-They will also receive one total age-standardised score that will be used to decide whether they are selective or not.
+They will also receive one total age-standardised score that will be used to decide whether they meet the standard for your chosen school.
 The total score is weighted by following this formula:

-Achieving a total weighted standardised score of 200 represents that the child is at an average academic level for their year group.
+A total weighted standardised score of 200 shows that a child is performing at the average academic level for their year group.

 There is no specified pass mark for the Bexley Selection Test.
 Each of the four grammar schools has 180 places available in Year 7.
 The 180 children with the highest scores applying to each grammar school will be eligible for a place at that school.